-To increase the precision of the dataset used to answer RQ3, we filtered the situations, retaining only the ones in which $tweet_A$, the \textit{accusing} Tweet, contained the regular expression \textit{``you are a [a-z]*bot$|$you're a [a-z]*bot"} ($bot_{direct}$).
-While this inevitably lowered the recall of our dataset by dropping situations in which the bot accusation does not explicitly follow our template (e.g., ``You look like a bot to me.") or is more verbose in its use of the template (e.g., ``You are a stupid bot!"), we deliberately decided to trade off some of the high recall of the $bot_{general}$ dataset for a very high precision in the $bot_{direct}$ dataset.
+To increase the precision of the dataset used to answer RQ3, we filtered the situations, retaining only the ones in which $tweet_A$, the \textit{accusing} Tweet, contained the regular expression \textit{"you are a [a-z]*bot$|$you're a [a-z]*bot"} ($bot_{direct}$).
+While this inevitably lowered the recall of our dataset by dropping situations in which the bot accusation does not explicitly follow our template (e.g., "You look like a bot to me.") or is more verbose in its use of the template (e.g., "You are a stupid bot!"), we deliberately decided to trade off some of the high recall of the $bot_{general}$ dataset for a very high precision in the $bot_{direct}$ dataset.
 Using this rather strict template, we are confident that the resulting dataset almost exclusively contains situations in which $user_O$ is directly accused of being a bot.
-To summarize, our prepossessing steps resulted in three datasets of different granularity that help us to investigate our research questions: \begin{itemize} \item $bot_{all}$ (all Reply-Tweets containing ``bot") \item $bot_{general}$ ($user_A$ accuses some other user) \item $bot_{direct}$ ($user_A$ accuses $user_O$) \end{itemize}